etetoolkit/ete/_sources/tutorial/tutorial_smartview.rst.txt

 .. image:: ../images/layout_example.png

-It name is accurate, as we can see if we activate or desactivate it by clicking its checkbox: nothing happens, no extra information is shown in the tree anyway.
+Its name is accurate, as we can see if we activate or desactivate it by clicking its checkbox: nothing happens, no extra information is shown in the tree anyway.